joeljames/slacker-command-app/README.md

 A list of make commands are available for managing tasks.
 You can view the list by running `make help` command.

+1. Generate the slack token [here](https://api.slack.com/web#authentication).
+Set this token in the `env.ini` file after completing step 2

-1. Setup environment.
+2. Setup environment.
 Make sure to manually configure the required env variables in `env.ini` file after running the command below.

     ``` bash
     $ make copy_env
     ```

-2. Build the image:
+3. Build the image:

     ``` bash
     $ docker-compose build
     ```

-3. Start the server:
+4. Start the server:

     ``` bash
     $ docker-compose up
     ```

-4. Check the server is up and running by hitting the url POST `http://slacker-command.docker/`.
+5. Check the server is up and running by hitting the url POST `http://slacker-command.docker/`.